 The health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.

 Symptoms will be treated.
 Because brown recluse spider bites can be painful, pain medicines may be given.
 Antibiotics may also be prescribed if the wound is infected.

 If the wound is near a joint (such as a knee or elbow), the arm or leg may be placed into a brace or sling.
-If possible, the arm or leg will be elevated.
+If practical, elevate the arm or leg.

 - Blood and urine tests